-Fossils are the remains or traces of plants and animals that live a long time ago.
+Fossils are the remains or traces of plants and animals that lived a long time ago.
 Fossils help scientists understand what life was like millions of years ago.
-Some fossils provide evidence of living things that have gone extinct, which means they no longer found alive anywhere on earth today.
+Some fossils provide evidence of living things that have gone extinct, which means they are no longer found alive anywhere on earth today.

 To learn more about fossils and extinction…